Gifts of Real Estate

 Charitable Lead Trust: In special circumstances, a donor may place an income producing property into a charitable lead trust for a term of years.
 During the term, income from the trust is paid to Clarkson.
 At the end of the term, the property passes either back to the donor or on to heirs estate tax free.

-Depending on your circumstances, your gift of real estate may count in the Evolution to Excellence fundraising campaign, in your next anniversary reunion, and towards Roundtable annual recognition.
+Depending on your circumstances, your gift of real estate may count in Clarkson fundraising campaigns, in your next anniversary reunion, and towards Roundtable annual recognition.
 Contact the Annie Clarkson Society for help related to your unique circumstances.

 Tax and Financial Implications